Len42/OpAmpTester/README.md

 <img src="OpAmpTester.jpg" style="float:right">

 This is a circuit that tests op amp chips to verify that they are working properly.
-You might find it useful if you repair old equipment, or if your prototype ciruits don't always work the way you expect. 🔥😕
+You might find it useful if you repair old equipment, or if your prototype circuits don't always work the way you expect. 🔥😕

 ### Features